2wayne/MacroCreatorPortable/App/MacroCreator/ReadMe.txt

-Pulover's Macro Creator v4.1.3 Portable Edition
+Pulover's Macro Creator v5.0.0 Portable Edition
 ===============================================

 Thank you for downloading Pulover's Macro Creator.
-Supported platforms: Windows XP SP3+, Vista, 7, 8
+Supported platforms: Windows 7, 8, 8.1, 10
+NOT tested on: Windows XP, Vista

 This file contains both x86 and x64 builds.